Jitgitbit/python-exercise-one/comments.md

 blockchain.append([blockchain[-1], 5.3])   (--> with [-1], we are accessing the last item in the list)

 tx_amount = float(input('Input your transaction amount please: '))            (---> we use float because input always returns strings)

+NOTE: Very handy DocString technique allowed by Python, checkout the Screenshot, notice how the highlighted function gets explained by the use of the added DocString !!!
+This is a huge plus !!
+Respect !